PTA-Co-innovation-Team/Anthropic-Google-Co-Innovation/README.md

 ### Getting help

-If you hit an issue, open a GitHub Issue against this repo or reach out to the PTA Co-Innovation Team directly.
+If you hit an issue, open a GitHub Issue against this repo.
+There are no SLAs, but we will do what we can to fix any issues.

 ---

 ## 🤝 The Partnership

 This repository reflects a collaborative effort to combine **Anthropic's** leadership in safe, frontier AI research with **Google Cloud's** secure, scalable, and high-performance global infrastructure.
-Together we deliver Claude to enterprises through **Vertex AI**, **Agentspace**, and the broader Google Cloud ecosystem.
+Together we deliver Claude to enterprises through **Vertex AI**, **Gemini Enterprise**, and the broader Google Cloud ecosystem.